VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 While the ModelM or a custom built mechanical keyboard would be great to use all the time, there's a few problems with that vision:

-1. The don't fit in laptops<footnote>Yes, I'm aware laptops with mechanical keyboards exists.
-These range from either the ludicriously thick to "Okay, I *guess* we can call that mechanical" though.</footnote>
+1. They don't fit in laptops<footnote>Yes, I'm aware laptops with mechanical keyboards exists.
+These range from either the ludicrously thick to "Okay, I *guess* we can call that mechanical" though.</footnote>
 2. You probably don't want to hook up a USB keyboard though a dongle to your phone every time you send a text.<footnote>There are bluetooth keyboards that have easy "select a device" buttons so you actually could do this at your desk, I guess?
 Does anybody actually do that?</footnote>
 3. Not everybody is physically *able* to use a normal keyboard.